heyzameer/Brototype-MERN/Nodejs/NodeJS-Tutorials/01-Basics/THEORY.md

 *   **Backpressure:**  `pipe()` automatically handles *backpressure*.
 If the writable stream is slower than the readable stream, the readable stream will be paused until the writable stream can catch up.
 This prevents the application from running out of memory.

 ### e.
 Buffers

 *   **Definition:**  Buffers are used to represent binary data in Node.js.
 Since JavaScript doesn't have native support for binary data, the `Buffer` class provides a way to work with raw bytes.

+Area where people wait is nothing but the buffer Node.js cannot control the pace at which data arrives in the stream It can only decide when is the right time to send the data for processing If there is data already processed or too little data to process, Node puts the arriving data in a buffer

+Ex: streaming a video online
+If your internet connection is fast enough, the speed of the stream will be fast enough to instantly fill up the buffer and send it out for processing
+That will repeat till the stream is finished
+If your connection is slow, after processing the first chunk of data that arrived, the video player will display a loading spinner which indicates it is waiting for more data to arrive
 *   **Creating Buffers:**

     ```javascript
     // From a string
+  const buffer = new Buffer.from("Vishwas");
+  console.log(buffer.toString()); // "Vishwas"
+  console.log(buffer); // <Buffer 56 69 73 68 77 61 73>
+  console.log(buffer.toJSON());// { type: 'Buffer', data: [ 86, 105, 115, 104, 119, 97, 115 ] }

     const buf1 = Buffer.from('hello', 'utf8');

     // From an array of bytes
     const buf2 = Buffer.from([0x68, 0x65, 0x6c, 0x6c, 0x6f]); // 'hello' in ASCII